Interlake-Saints/the-late-and-great/_posts/2022-02-08-linda-renee-bliss.md

 ---
 Linda, also known as Linda Bliss Meagher, or Linda Bliss Wiedmaeier, died of complications of multiple diseases on October 29, 2021.

-Sadly, Linda passed away right after her sister Carol, who had passed away of a stroke just four months earlier.
+Sadly, Linda passed away right after her sister Carol, who had died of a stroke just four months earlier.
 Carol [is also listed on the IHS Memorial Wall](https://ihsmemorial.org/class-of-1981/carol-christine-bliss/).